questdb/questdb.io/docs/guides/v6-migration.md

 ---
 title: Version 6.0 migration
 description:
-  This document details breaking changes that come into effect with the release of version 6.0 of QuestDB with details on automatic migrations and instruction for reverting to older versions.
+  This document describes details about automatic upgrades with QuestDB version 6.0 and instructions for manually reverting tables for compatibility with earlier QuestDB versions.
 ---

 Release 6.0 introduces breaking changes in table transaction files.
 An automated